 Allowances Against Accounts Receivable: The Company's allowances against accounts receivable are primarily contractually agreed-upon deductions for items such as cooperative advertising and warehouse allowances, placement fees and volume rebates.
 These deductions are recorded throughout the year commensurate with sales activity or using the straight-line method, as appropriate.
 Funding of the majority of the Company's allowances occurs on a per-invoice basis.
 The allowances for customer deductions, which are netted against accounts receivable in the consolidated balance sheets, consist of agreed-upon cooperative advertising support, placement fees, markdowns and warehouse and other allowances.
 All such allowances are recorded as direct offsets to sales, and such costs are accrued commensurate with sales activities or as a straight-line amortization charge of an agreed-upon fixed amount, as appropriate to the circumstances for each arrangement.
 When a customer requests deductions, the allowances are reduced to reflect such payments or credits issued against the customer's account balance.
-The Company analyzes the components of the allowances for customer deductions monthly and adjusts the allowances to the appropriate levels.
-The timing of the customer-initiated funding requests for advertising support can cause the net balance in the allowance account to fluctuate from period to period.
-The timing of such funding requests should have a minimal impact on the consolidated statements of income since such costs are accrued commensurate with sales activity or using the straight-line method, as appropriate.
+The Company analyzes the components of the allowances for advertising support can cause the net balance in the allowance account to fluctuate from period to period.
+The timing of such funding requests has a minimal impact on the consolidated statements of income since such costs are accrued commensurate with sales activity or using the straight-line method, as appropriate.